Bilalkhanten/CarND-Behavioral-Cloning-P3/README.md

-# Teaching Vehicles Like We Do Using Deep Learning
+# Teaching Vehicles To Drive Like We Do Using Deep Learning

 ![Knight Rider Car KIT](media/knight_rider_poster.jpg)